Panic Attack While Pregnant – Causes, Symptoms & Coping Tips

 Who Is at Risk of Suffering Panic Attacks While Pregnant?

-Wondering if you are at a risk of having a panic attack?
-Well, as discussed above, panic attacks are very common and extremely normal during pregnancy.
-It may affect any woman, irrespective of the fact that she may have experienced it before or not.
-However, it is seen that women who are natural worriers, and have a tendency to worry, are more prone to panic attacks developing from normal anxiety.
+Wondering if you are at risk of having a panic attack?
+Well, as discussed above, panic attacks are common and normal during pregnancy.
+It may affect any woman, regardless of whether she has experienced it before.
+However, it is seen that women who are natural worriers and have a tendency to overthink are more prone to panic attacks developing from normal anxiety.

 1. If You Have Experienced It Before